mariaa-rabelo/cyber-security/README.md

 ## Cyber-Security Dataset: BCCC-CIRA-CIC-DoHBrw-2020 -- DoH
 ### Dataset Summary
+The dataset was quite large - about 500 thousands entries.
 Domain over HTTPS (DoH) is a security protocol for the internet that encrypts DNS (Domain Name System) traffic using the HTTPS protocol, enhancing user privacy and security.
 The dataset includes:

 **Traffic Classification**: Classifies traffic as DoH or non-DoH using statistical features and further characterizes DoH traffic as benign or malicious using time-series classification.